smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 MIT’s Student Support Services, or S3, entails an office that specializes in ensuring student health and success at MIT.
 The office sees about 5,000 visits a year, and about 50% of a given class year before graduation.
 It is difficult to find a similar support structure in other top-tier colleges that is not directly intertwined with mental health clinical services.

-Today, Randall enjoys running around with his three boys and dog, as well as running an entire office at one of the most competitive and stressful colleges in the world.
+********7:02 - separation from mentla health (at other places the support network is a web that supports mental health, student life, academic support area.
+We all kind of structure it differently.***********

 In an interview with MIT’s newspaper, The Tech, Randall said, “We call ourselves deans, or administrators, who have a lot of experience working with students who have difficulties in their life.”
 The deans at S3 are known for being “lifesavers” for students in crisis, especially when it feels like they have no other outlets.

+Randall oversees the entire service and manages day-to-day operations of the services.

 "My impression is that [the S3 Deans] are generally fairly useful and willing to work with students who are having problems," said Sarah Warkander, a senior at MIT.

 However, many students have mixed feelings about individual deans, Randall included.

-Kayla Esquivel, a recent graduate of MIT pursuing her masters in engineering at MIT, said, ""he was perfectly amiable when dealing with me, and I never had any serious problems with him, but I definitely heard horror stories form other people.
+Kayla Esquivel, a recent graduate of MIT pursuing her masters in engineering at MIT, said, "he was perfectly amiable when dealing with me, and I never had any serious problems with him, but I definitely heard horror stories form other people.
 Apparently he wasn't terribly good at being consistent with the things he claimed, and with the promises he would make."

 Warkander continued her thoughts and said "there's an unfortunate level of variation dean-to-dean.
 Some of the deans are much more understanding than others, and there is really nowhere to go if they are unreasonable to you."
 She continues that sometimes deans will not follow up with things that they have promised to do, since the office is usually fairly busy.
 "In general I think [S3 is] a very good resource, but it would be good if there were more mechanisms to effectively appeal their decisions and get a second opinion from a different dean."